 That’s because the Chromecast Ultra and the Amazon Fire TV Stick 4K are both take the dongle approach, whereas the Roku Ultra and the Apple TV 4K are set-top boxes.
 Naturally, that means the Roku Ultra and Apple TV 4K are more powerful, but they are also more costly.

 A more suitable comparison for a buyer, therefore, would be the Google Chromecast Ultra vs. the Amazon Fire TV Stick 4K and the Roku Ultra vs. the Apple TV 4K.
+If you’re interested in something else, have a look at the best 4K streaming devices.

 Of the two dongles, the Chromecast is more expensive than the Amazon Fire Stick.
 A Chromecast Ultra costs $69 whereas the Amazon Fire TV Stick 4K will set you back $49.
 We’ll take a look at whether the $20 price difference is worth it later in the article.